USS Mission Bay

 USS Mission Bay (CVE-59) was a of the United States Navy.
 She was named after Mission Bay, located northwest of San Diego.
 Launched in May 1943, and commissioned in September, she served as a transport carrier, ferrying aircraft to bases in Europe, Africa, and Asia.
 She also participated in the Battle of the Atlantic, protecting convoys and conducting antisubmarine patrols.
 Notably, she escorted President Roosevelt on-board the cruiser as he returned from the Yalta Conference.
 She was decommissioned in February 1947, when she was mothballed in the Atlantic Reserve Fleet.
 Ultimately, she was sold for scrapping in April 1959.

 Design and description

-The profile of a standardized Casablanca-class escort carrier, prior to refit with additional anti-aircraft guns.